haoyu0831/rcos-status-updates/spring_2019/week_01.md

 ## This Week's Plan

 > In this section, you can write about what you have planned for next week.
+I am trying to learn more about Go and figure out the difference between Go and Python which is easier for me to learn.

 > After my accomplishments from last week, I plan to add accessibility features to the user creation dialog box. \
 > I also plan on attending the git workshop this week.